cftp/twitter-tracker/readme.txt

 = v3.3.6 =

 Fixes a bug to restore caching of requests to the Twitter API.
+Fixed a bug relating to displaying Emoji.

 = v3.3.5 =